HomeArticlesSecond gold to U.S. cyclist

 Kicking Off Communication: Behind the Scenes of Football at the 1989 Deaf Games

-With just nine months to go before the Christchurch World Deaf Games, volunteers were urgently gathered to act as communicators in an era when qualified interpreters were scarce.
-Jeff was appointed Technical Coordinator for the football competition—a demanding role that saw him working 12 straight days from morning to night alongside a dedicated communicator, ensuring clear communication between players, coaches, referees, and officials across 12 teams.
-Jeff arrived in Christchurch early to help fine-tune the communicator’s NZSL skills, ensuring they were fully prepared for 12 days of intense competition.
-While football wasn’t NZ’s strongest sport, the team gave it their all, proudly fulfilling their role as the host nation.
+With just nine months to go before the Christchurch World Deaf Games, volunteers were urgently recruited as communicators in a time when qualified interpreters were scarce.
+Jeff was appointed Technical Coordinator for football, a demanding role that had him working 12 full days to support clear communication between players, coaches, referees, and officials across 12 teams.
+He arrived early in Christchurch to help sharpen his communicator’s NZSL skills ahead of the event.
+While football wasn’t NZ’s strongest sport, the team gave it everything and proudly represented the host nation.

 No one has been tagged in this article.
 Can you identify anyone?
 Click here.